-Sometimes protecting yourself just isn't enough to stop a hip injury and that's where a skilled Phoenix personal injury attorney comes in.
-The Husband and Wife Law Team has seen multiple hip fracture injuries and knows how overwhelming they really can be.
+Sometimes protecting yourself just isn't enough to stop a hip injury and that's where a skilled Phoenix broken bone attorney comes in.
+The Husband & Wife Law Team has seen multiple hip fracture injuries and knows how overwhelming they really can be.
 Call (602) 457-6222 to schedule your free consultation.

 If you've ever had a broken bone, then you know how much a fracture can hurt, and the trouble with a hip fracture is that as long as you are moving, it will put you into excruciating pain.
 Victims of hip fractures will feel it while sleeping and rolling over in bed, while moving to go to the restroom, while taking a shower, and in many cases, while doing nothing.
 These injuries can take an enormous amount of time to heal, leaving the victims in serious pain and suffering for long periods of time.

 Hip fractures, which often extend all the way into the pelvis, are an incredibly painful injury that can take months to heal.
 Hip fractures almost always impact the entire pelvic bone.
 Hip fractures damage the ring created by the pelvis, which is meant to protect all of your vital internal organs and reproductive organs, like your stomach, intestines, bladder, etc. When you have a fracture in your pelvis or hips, your body may be exposed to serious damage from leaking blood into your internal organs, serious and permanent nerve damage, and internal injuries to your organs.

 People who suffer a hip injury often need immediate medical attention in order to ensure that they do not suffer compounding injuries or further pain and permanent damage.
 People who appear to have suffered a hip fracture or a fracture elsewhere in the pelvis should be rushed to an emergency room.